KevinDryfuse/mercado-terminal-infra/README.md

 # 🛠 Mercado Terminal Infrastructure

-This repository defines the cloud infrastructure for the **Mercado Terminal** project — a distributed, embedded coupon kiosk system deployed at retail partners like Dollar General.
+This repository defines the cloud infrastructure for the **Mercado Terminal** project — a distributed, embedded terminal system deployed at retail partners like DG.

 Infrastructure is managed using [Terraform](https://www.terraform.io/) and deployed to **Microsoft Azure** using **GitHub Actions**.